marinednadude/NOAA-PMEL-OME_eDNA_Collection_Protocol_CTD/NOAA-PMEL-OME_eDNA_Collection_Protocol_Niksin.md

 - Once all is filtered, continue pumping until all water is removed from the sterivex cartridge.
 Remove the sterivex from the peristaltic tubing and immediately cap the outlet with a sterivex/syringe cap.
 Capping the outlet prevents EtOH from leaking out in the next step.
 - Move the bottle and peristaltic tubing into a dirty pile to avoid reuse.

-### Sample preservation
+### Sample Preservation

-- Using a 1000 uL pipettor, gently push the tip into the sterivex inlet to make a seal (important!) and slowly push 1000 uL of 100% molecular grade EtOH into the sterivex filter.
-Repeat step with a new tip, so the total volume in the sterivex is 2000 uL.
+- Using a 1000 μL pipettor, gently push the tip into the sterivex inlet to make a seal (important!) and slowly push 1000 μL of 100% molecular grade EtOH into the sterivex filter.
+Repeat step with a new tip, so the total volume in the sterivex is 2000 μL.
 - Cap the sterivex inlet with a sterivex/syringe cap.
 Once sealed, shake the sterivex to ensure all sides of the filter paper have been saturated with EtOH.
 - Label outside of sterivex with eDNA sample number.
 - Put the entire sealed cartridge into a small labeled whirl-pak.
 Place all sterivex from a single site (replicates or samples taken at different depths in a single niskin rosette/CTD cast) into a single gallon plastic bag.
 Store in -20˚C freezer.